etsy/boundary-layer/README.md

 ╰$ ./release.py --help
 usage: release.py [-h]
                   [--bump {major,minor,patch} | --force-version FORCE_VERSION]
+                  [--git-remote-name GIT_REMOTE_NAME]
                   [--remote-branch-name REMOTE_BRANCH_NAME]
-                  [--git-remote-name GIT_REMOTE_NAME]

 optional arguments:
   -h, --help            show this help message and exit --bump {major,minor,patch}
+                        Select the portion of the version string to bump.
+                        default: `patch`
   --force-version FORCE_VERSION
                         Force the new version to this value.
 Must be a valid semver.
+  --git-remote-name GIT_REMOTE_NAME
+                        Name of the git remote from which to release. default:
+                        `origin`
   --remote-branch-name REMOTE_BRANCH_NAME
-                        Name of the remote branch to use as the basis for the release
+                        Name of the remote branch to use as the basis for the release. default: `master`
-  --git-remote-name GIT_REMOTE_NAME
-                        Name of the git remote from which to release
 ```

 # boundary-layer YAML configs